 and you can request to participate in this ride.

 DESCRIPTION: On this tour you'll see vistas framed by snow-capped mountains, hilly vineyards and mostly smaller villages with vibrant local economies.
 The cuisine features local produce like hazelnuts, truffles, and Arborio rice used for risotto.
 As we venture east the region's wine changes from the famous Barolo red to the bubbly of Asti Spumanti and then to the crisp-dry white of Gavi.
 The tour begins with a free day in Turin and a morning guided tour.
 From the hotel you can walk to one of the many museums or stroll through the centro storico.
 Turin is a city of museums boasting a total of forty.
 The most famous is the Egyptian Museum which rivals the one in Cairo.
 Recently opened, the National Cinema Museum is housed in a spectacular former synagogue.
 For car buffs, there's the National Automobile Museum where you can trace the Ferrari's development.
 We bus from Turin to Saluzzo where we start cycling.
 There we stay at the former estate of the Marquis of Saluzzo.
 It's a short walk into town where we'll have the house special at a local trattoria.
 Leaving Saluzzo, you'll see a border of snow-capped Alps as you head toward our next destination, Fossano.
 The Palazzo Righini in Fossano is a designated 'Small Luxury Hotel'.
 Located in the centro storico, you'll step back in time as you stroll the medieval arcades that border Via Roma.
 En route to Barolo, the landscape of vineyards rolls out like a flying carpet.
 You may have to yield the road to a passing tractor on paved farm roads that cut through the vineyards.
 In Barolo we'll have a wine tasting in the hotel's cave, featuring one of the oldest wine producers in Barolo, the Brezza family.
 You need only gaze out the window to see the vineyard that surrounds the hotel.
 Then we visit our hosts Carlo and Paola in Cortemilia and dine at their award-winning restaurant.
-Heading north we stop at San Marzano Oliveto for the popular agriturismo experience before our last stop in Gavi.
-We stay just outside of Gavi at the Tenuta della Guardia.
-On your final night in Gavi, you can watch the moon rise over the neighboring hilltop village.
+Our last stop, heads north to San Marzano Oliveto where we stay for 3 nights at the agriturismo Le Due Cascine, run by Bartolo and his family and greeter Willy, the dog.

 RIDE RATING: SHORT OPTIONS: 2A ! avg 28 miles/day and avg 2,159 feet of climbing.
 LONG OPTIONS: 4B avg 39 miles/day and avg 3,709 feet.
 There is one difficult required riding day that is 35 miles long with 3,740 feet of climbing.
 Over half of the rides on this tour are optional loop rides.

 LOGISTICS: Fly in and out of Turin-Caselle International airport (TRN).
 Arrival day is Saturday, May 21, 2022 at Hotel Concord, Turin, Italy.
 Hotel web site: hotelconcordtorino.com The closest train/bus station to the Hotel Concord is the Porta Nuova station.
 Our first official meeting is on Sunday, May 22 at 6:00 PM followed by a group dinner.
-At the end of the tour, we depart on Saturday, June 4, 2022 from Gavi at 8:00 AM for a 10:00 AM drop-off at the Turin-Caselle International airport.
-Bike boxes will be transferred from the hotel in Saluzzo to the last hotel in Gavi by the Leaders.
+At the end of the tour, we depart on Friday, June 3, 2022 from San Marzano Oliveto at 8:00 AM for a 10:00 AM drop-off at the Turin-Caselle International airport.
+Bike boxes will be transferred from the hotel in Saluzzo to the last hotel in San Marzanoi by the Leaders.

 TANDEM / E-BIKES / RENTALS: Tandems and e-bikes will be accepted on a case-by-case basis.
 Talk with the leaders about this.
 Rental bikes will be available through CycleEurope (cycleeurope.com).
 Details in the Welcome letter.
 Each rider will pay CycleEurope directly with a credit card.